kev1nheng/ecommerce_shipment/README.md

     Reached on time: It is the target variable, where 1 Indicates that the product has NOT reached on time and 0 indicates it has reached on time.

 ## Acknowledgements
-Big thanks for Prachi Gopalani making this data set possible.
+Big thank to Prachi Gopalani for making this data set possible.